Primeros: Founders

 After the occupation of Czechoslovakia and the creation of the Nazi occupation administration of the Protectorate of Bohemia and Moravia in 1939, the Primeros company itself was Aryanized and in 1945 was nationalized on the basis of the Presidential decrees as part of post-war events.
 After World War II, Eleonora Löwy sought to regain ownership of Primeros.
 The Czechoslovak authorities unjustly questioned her claims with reference to her alleged German nationality.
 In communication, Löwy repeatedly demonstrated her loyalty and connection to the Czechoslovak state, and described the persecution by the Nazis that she and her family had faced because of their Jewish origin, as a result of which she was forced to flee the country in 1939.

-In the period of mobilization before the so-called Munich Crisis, Eleonora Löwy demonstrably supported the Czechoslovak army by supplying gasoline, rubber and other strategic raw materials.

-The patriotic involvement of Gustav Schwarzwald in the anti-Nazi resistance is evidenced, among other things, by the fact that Eleonora's husband volunteered for the Czechoslovak army in France and Eleonora herself participated in the resistance in exile throughout the war as a member of the Czechoslovakian Committee of the Red Cross.
-Together with her Czech companion Mila Veger-Lewis, the wife of the director of The American Relief of Czechoslovakia, she founded a Czech company to manufacture parts of American military uniforms and organized aid for Czechoslovakia to support widows and orphans of men who died in the resistance against the Germans.

-Finally, the fact that both sons of Eleonora Schwarzwald - Hanuš and Jiří attended only Czech schools in Prague before the war also speaks exclusively of their ties to the Czech nation and their patriotism.

 Despite these efforts and irrefutable evidence, all requests for the return of Primeros' property in the 1950s were rejected by the communist authorities and the case was conclusively closed.